 Eventually we reached the hanging valley with its mixed bag of chunky rocks and thin vegetation.
 We traveled well up the valley before leaving it to ascend the larch-covered slopes on our right.
-This put us on the long, curving, treeless ridge that leads to the summit.
+This put us on the long, curving, treeless ridge that runs to the summit.

-The higher we climbed up the ridge, the more rugged it became.
+The higher we climbed up the ridge, the more craggy it became.
 Eventually we put away our poles and started grabbing handholds.
 The rest of the ascent would be mostly hands-on climbing.
 None of the ridge scared me off, but the sustained scrambling effort took me by surprise.
 We had to continually route-find and scramble along its length.
 There were few sections where the ridge wasn't demanding or exposed.
 The steep sides restricted most of the scrambling to the crest.

 We took the difficulties in stride until we came to the second crux, a downclimb with a considerable drop.
 I went over the top while Andrew searched for a way on the side.
 I climbed down a short ways but there seemed no easy way to reach the bottom.
-I climbed back up to see if Andrew faired better with a side descent.
+I climbed back up to see if Andrew fared better with a side descent.